 The Third Party Litigation Funding Law Review: USA

-As a study of prominent commercial litigation funders active in the US market revealed at the end of last year, nearly US$10 billion in combined assets under management are now dedicated to US legal finance and, of that, US$2.3 billion was committed to commercial litigation finance transactions with a nexus to the United States in 2019 alone.2 These figures indicate industry growth of well over 50 per cent in a single year, as compared to 2018 estimates suggesting that the total size of the industry up to that point was US$5 billion.3 While a substantial portion of those commitments has undoubtedly allowed US claimants to bring meritorious claims that otherwise could not be brought or that traditionally would have been brought with the aid of a law firm on a contingency fee basis, third-party funding also has significantly enhanced claimants' choices with regard to how and when they can maximise and realise the value of their legal claims.
-Specifically, some of the key uses of third-party funding in the United States include:
+As a 2019 study of prominent commercial litigation funders active in the US market revealed, nearly US$10 billion in combined assets under management have been dedicated to US legal finance and, of that, US$2.3 billion was committed to commercial litigation finance transactions with a nexus to the United States in 2019 alone.2 While a substantial portion of those commitments has undoubtedly allowed US claimants to bring meritorious claims that otherwise could not be brought or that traditionally would have been brought with the aid of a law firm on a contingency fee basis, third party funding also has significantly enhanced claimants' choices with regard to how and when they can maximise and realise the value of their legal claims.
+Specifically, some of the key uses of third party funding in the United States include:

 - Moving the costs of legal disputes off corporate balance sheets can serve other business purposes, even when parties can afford to self-fund.
 Publicly traded companies must report litigation costs as expenses on their profit and loss statements, making profits appear lower.
 Moreover, the financial recovery from the litigation typically cannot be reported as profit once that company's investment in pursuing the legal dispute pays off; instead, it must be reported as an 'extraordinary event'.
-Third-party funding enables companies to move litigation expenses off their balance sheets, which can be beneficial in a case where an acquisition or capital raise is anticipated.
+Under certain circumstances, third party funding may enable companies to move litigation expenses off their balance sheets, which can be beneficial in a case where an acquisition or capital raise is anticipated.

 - Similarly, self-funded legal claims include inherent opportunity costs: unless an individual or entity has limitless funds, the monies earmarked for legal expenses are diverted from other goals and uses that might otherwise contribute to more lucrative growth or immediate profitability.